Regression Discontinuity Design with Spillovers: Introduction

 This paper contributes to the vast literature on RDD (see \citealt{cattaneo2022regression} for a recent review).
 Empirical researchers have long been concerned with spillovers in RDD, with papers such as \cite{jardim2022boundary} arguing against the use of spatial discontinuity design for policy evaluation.
-However, to our knowledge, prior theoretical work on this issue is limited to \cite{aronow2017rdspill}, which conducts their analysis under the local randomization framework of \cite{cattaneo2015randomization}.
-Given exact random assignment in a neighborhood of the cut-off, \cite{aronow2017rdspill} shows that RDD in the presence spillovers recovers a weighted average of direct treatment effects.
-It does not require the spillover structure to be known but instead assumes exact randomization, which implies that treatment assignment is orthogonal to the neighborhoods over which spillovers occur.
-Exact randomization does not follow from the continuity framework of \cite{hahn2001identification}, which yields only approximate randomization (see related discussion in Section 3.2 of \citealt{canay2018approximate}).
-Under the continuity framework, when spillovers occur along the running variable, treatment assignment cannot be exactly orthogonal to these neighborhoods.
-Our result shows that the extent to which orthogonality obtains depends on the ratio of spillover radius to local linear regression bandwidth.
-In particular, approximate orthogonality holds when radius is of larger order than bandwidth, but not otherwise, necessitating alternative estimation procedures.
+However, to our knowledge, prior theoretical work on this issue is limited to \cite{aronow2017rdspill}, which conducts their analysis under the local randomization framework of \cite{cattaneo2015randomization}, finding that RDD always recovers a weighted average of direct treatment effect.
+We consider RDD under the continuity-based approach of \cite{hahn2001identification} and find that the estimand can exhibit more complex behavior, particularly when neighborhoods are determined by the running variable.
+Since the first version of this paper was posted, \cite{torrione2024regression} and \cite{borusyak2024rdaggregation} have also studied RDD in the presence of spillovers. \cite{torrione2024regression} takes the continuity-based approach, assuming that the running variable and the variable determining neighborhood structure have a continuous joint density.
+They find that RDD recovers a weighted average of direct treatment effect, drawing a connection to multi-score RDD.
+Our paper focuses on the case where neighborhoods are completely determined by the running variable and is unique in having spillovers that appear in the asymptotic approximation, provided that radius and bandwidth are scaled appropriately.
+This paper also differs from \cite{aronow2017rdspill} and \cite{torrione2024regression} in considering endogenous spillovers, which arises in many settings of interest to economists.
+Finally, we note that the aforementioned papers, as well as ours, focus on spillovers between units within an RD. \cite{borusyak2024rdaggregation} studies the aggregation of multiple RDDs and considers effects of spillovers across designs.